 Once again, an attorney ad litem (legal representative) must be appointed to represent the interests of the ward.
 Again, these fees have to be paid by the guardianship estate.
 The ad litem may seriously question the applicant’s motive in seeking the guardianship and their fitness to fill that role in addition to whether the ward really is incompetent.
 Even obtaining the appointment as a guardian can be difficult.

 More than one person may seek to be appointed the guardian, again triggering potential family feuds.
 And, once again, court approval of many actions on behalf of the ward is required and yearly accountings must be filed as long as the guardianship remains in effect.
 Once the ward dies, additional accounting and other court proceedings are required to close the guardianship.

 3. An adult is functioning with diminished capacity in some area.

-If you think a guardianship may be necessary or need help putting in place a simple solution before a guardianship is needed, contact Adair M. Buckner for a free initial consultation.
+If you think a guardianship may be necessary or need help putting in place a simple plan before a guardianship is needed, contact Adair M. Buckner for a free initial consultation*.

 *(The free consultation does not cover actual review of documents or giving legal advice on a specific situation.)